By Kevin Deutsch

 Yet within hours, the sleuths were hot on the trail of a calculating killer.

 Court records filed in the double homicide case paint an intricate portrait of the detectives’ hunt for accused gunman Quincy James, 29, who allegedly chose to murder the two men rather than pay them for the cocaine, methamphetamine, heroin, and pills he had ordered via text message and arranged for them to deliver.

-The documents also tell the story of how homicide detectives put on a veritable master class in murder investigation, using every tool at their disposal to methodically obtain clues—from phone tracking and forensics to firearm ballistics and block-by-block canvassing—and ensnare James following a nine-hour standoff at his North Lauderdale home.
+The documents also tell the story of how homicide detectives put on a veritable master class in a murder investigation, using every tool at their disposal to methodically obtain clues—from phone tracking and forensics to firearm ballistics and block-by-block canvassing—and ensnare James following a nine-hour standoff at his North Lauderdale home.

 Captain Jeff Cirminiello, who leads BSO’s Tamarac District, called the case “just one example of the dedication and professionalism of this great unit.”